 Contrary to what you see on Facebook, TV and across blogland, there is another holiday before Christmas… poor, neglected Thanksgiving.
-So to make up for it, I’m sharing 16 of my favorite Thanksgiving projects with you guys today.
+So to make up for it, I’m sharing 16 of my favorite Thanksgiving project ideas with you guys today.
 Don’t worry, they’re all super simple and can easily be created this weekend (plenty of time before November 26th!).

 - CANDLE HOLDER CENTERPIECES: I created 6 of these for under $13.
 Adorable to scatter around the home or clump together as a large centerpiece on the Thanksgiving table.
 Kids will love helping create these too!